celo-org/celo-monorepo/packages/docs/community/release-process/smart-contracts.md

     <td>
       <ol>
         <li>Confirm all contracts working as intended on Alfajores.</li>
-        <li>Run the smart contract release script to deploy the contracts to mainnet and submit a governance proposal.</li>
+        <li>Run the smart contract release script to deploy the contracts to Mainnet and submit a governance proposal.</li>
       </ol>
     </td>
   </tr>